Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: Symmetries limits

 \subsection{Particle interacting with a linear potential}

-Let us consider the case where the particle interacts with a linear potential, $ar$.
-In this case, we make $w\left( r\right) =\nu \left( r\right) =ar$ (where $a$ is a positive constant) in Eq. (\ref{diracsp}) to the limits of spin and pseudo-spin symmetries and proceed as before.
+Let us consider the case where the particle interacts with a linear potential, $br$.
+In this case, we make $\nu \left( r\right) =\pm w\left( r\right) =br$ (where $b$ is a constant) in Eq. (\ref{diracsp}) to the limits of spin and pseudo-spin symmetries and proceed as before.
+The resulting equation is given by